 Growing cabbage in a mixed crop has several advantages: in addition to defending against diseases and pests, the soil also benefits.
 Cabbage plants are heavy feeders and extract many nutrients from the soil.
 In order not to deplete the soil, you should vary your bed between high-, medium- and low-yielding plants.
 In this article, you can find out which plants go well next to cabbage and which are better planted in a different spot.
-There are also tips on crop rotation and crop rotation with cabbage.
+There are also tips on succession cropping and crop rotation with cabbage.

 Cabbages belong to the cruciferous family (Brassicaceae).
 This includes many cultivated plants such as cauliflower, white or red cabbage, broccoli, Brussels sprouts and kohlrabi.
 But pak choi, Chinese cabbage and mustard also belong to the Brassicaceae.
 Popular green manure plants such as mustard are also part of this family.
-Other frequently cultivated crops in this plant family are radishes and radishes, which form the radish genus (Raphanus).
+Other frequently cultivated crops in this plant family are radishes and daikon, which form the radish genus (Raphanus).

-Cabbage plants are mostly heavy eaters.
+Cabbage plants are mostly heavy feeders.
 Radishes and Kohlrabi are an exception.
 These two cabbages are medium feeders.
 The soil should be rich in humus and nutrients and well aerated.
 Cabbage therefore thrives best on loamy or clayey soils.
 Soils that are too sandy, on the other hand, are usually too poor in nutrients, so in this case you should improve your garden soil with compost.
 Choose a sunny to semi-shady spot in the bed.
 An even supply of water is also important for cabbage plants, as they do not cope well with dryness or waterlogging.
 You can read more about Planting Cabbage and Tips on Growing Cabbage in this article.

 Coals usually grow very strongly above ground and take up a lot of space in the bed.
 You should therefore choose suitable intercropping partners to make the best use of the space.
 However, the growth form varies greatly depending on the type of cabbage: headed and leafy cabbages such as Brussels Sprouts, Pointed Cabbage, kale and co. tend to grow above ground and form spreading leaves/heads.
-However, there are also plants from the Brassicaceae family, such as Radishes or Radish, which form tubers in the soil.
+However, there are also plants from the Brassicaceae family, such as Radishes or Daikon, which form tubers in the soil.

-Good Companion Plants | Bad Companion Plants | |
+Plan Your Bed NowGood Companion Plants | Bad Companion Plants | |

 ---|---|---|